Home Erie News Hagen History Center Announces retirement of Executive Director George Deutsch

 Deutsch

-George Deutsch, Executive Director of the Erie County Historical Society.
+George Deutsch, former Executive Director of the Erie County Historical Society.
 Contributed photo.

 This week, George Deutsch, executive director of the Erie County Historical Society-Hagen History Center announced his retirement effective Dec.
 31, 2021, to the Board of Directors.